SeldonAi/Unipi-Project/README.md

 Below is a list of projects included in this repository:

 - **Data Mining**: An exploration into data analysis and pattern recognition within datasets.
-   - **Clustering e Predizione nel Mercato Azionario**: Un'Analisi Quantitativa.
-This project focuses on quantitative analysis techniques for stock market prediction and clustering.
+   - **Clustering and Prediction in the Stock Market: A Quantitative Analysis.** This project focuses on quantitative analysis techniques for stock market prediction and clustering.
+(It was written in Italian for academic reasons)

 - **ASE Project**: Advanced Software Engineering project work, focusing on design patterns and software architecture.
    - **TicTacToe**: A simple implementation of the classic game, exemplifying the basics of algorithms and user interaction as part of the ASE coursework.